-Child related work is defined in the Working with Children (Screening) Act 2004.
-"Work" is childrelated work if the usual duties of the work involve, or are likely to involve, contact with a child in connection with at least one of the categories of child-related work, unless an exemption applies.
+Child related work: Is as defined in the Working with Children legislation.
+"Work" is child-related work if the usual duties of the work involve, or are likely to involve, contact with a child in connection with at least one of the categories of child-related work, unless an exemption applies.

-Reasonable Belief means a reasonable belief or a belief on reasonable grounds is not the same as having proof but is more than a mere rumour or speculation.
+Reasonable Belief: A reasonable belief or a belief on reasonable grounds is not the same as having proof but is more than a mere rumour or speculation.
 A 'reasonable belief' is formed if a reasonable person in the same position would have formed the belief on the same grounds.
 For example, a 'reasonable belief' might be formed if: